 The first time I made this completely nutritious plant-based version was during the holidays.
 I decided to try them out on one of my toughest crowds.

 I am happy to report that these stuffed cabbage rolls were a hit at my husband’s Christmas office luncheon.
 He texted me to say they were disappearing fast.
 I call that a success!

 How to fold stuffed cabbage rolls

-The cabbage leaves are first stuffed with a layer of cooked wild rice (or other rice blend).
+The cabbage leaves are first stuffed with a layer of cooked wild rice (or another rice blend).

 Then add a layer of flavorful mixture of sauerkraut, and veggies.

 Rolling these up is simple because the cabbage head has been steamed allowing the leaves to be easily folded.
 First, fold the bottom (stem end) up and over the filling.

 Next, fold side edges of the leaf over the middle filled portion.

 Begin to roll up firmly to the end, then place roll side down into baking dish with marinara sauce.